sist-cs120/acoustic-lan/src/project_3/README.md

 Tips:

-1. You can design your own ping utility, not necessarily rely on the ping of your system, but should make sure the &quot;ping&quot; packets arrived at NODE2x are ICMP pings.
+1. You can design your own ping utility, not necessarily rely on the ping of your system, but should make sure the 'ping' packets arrived at NODE2x are ICMP pings.

 Checkpoints: